Quantum $SL(2,\mathbb{R})$ and its irreducible representations: Representation theory of

 We now look at invariant forms on $M_{\lambda,b}$.

 \begin{Lem} Let $\lambda,b \in \R$.
-There exists a unique $*$-invariant bilinear form on $M_{\lambda,b}$ satisfying $\langle e_b,e_b\rangle = 1$. \end{Lem} The $*$-invariance means that we have a sesqui-linear form satisfying \eqref{EqStarInv}. \begin{proof} The uniqueness is clear, since the $e_{c}$ need to be orthogonal and $e_b$ is a cyclic vector.
+There exists a unique $*$-invariant bilinear form on $M_{\lambda,b}$ satisfying $\langle e_b,e_b\rangle = 1$. \end{Lem} The $*$-invariance means that we have a sesqui-linear form satisfying \eqref{EqStarInv}. \begin{proof} The uniqueness is clear, since the $e_{c}$ need to be orthogonal to each other for distinct $c$, and $e_b$ is a cyclic vector.

 To show existence, let $l_b$ be the linear functional on $M_{\lambda,b}$ determined by $l_b(e_c) = \delta_{b,c}$.
 Then we can define on $U_q(\mfm_t)$ as a $U_q(\mfm_t)$-module the $*$-invariant bilinear form